PotHix/pothix.github.com/content/post/stats-jan-2018.md

 Some people are asking me about how much time it takes to collect all the data and write the blog post, so I decided to add this metric

-**It took 3 hours and 02 minutes to write this post**
+**It took 4 hours and 02 minutes to write this post**

 ### Conclusion

-I'm back to Brazil after one full month working from [York](https://goo.gl/maps/zx1s3AeFo982).
-I have to say that it was really great to work from a different place for some time.
+Back to the old routine and now with a cash flow again. 🙂

-This was the last month of the year so expect a yearly review from me soon. 😀
+I'm finally engaging in the same optimized routine I had in the past, and I'm glad to see that happening again. 🚀